zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 unsigned int b = edgefifo[(edgefifooffset - 1 - fe) & 15][1];
 ```

-... then read and decode the third vertex, `c`, write two new edges of the triangle, BC and CA, using a simple function:
+... then read and decode the third vertex, `c`, write two new edges of the triangle, `bc` and `ca`, using a simple function:

 ```c++
 void pushEdgeFifo(EdgeFifo fifo, unsigned int a, unsigned int b, size_t& offset)